TimHanewich/PACHI/readme.md

 Within a chat session with Copilot (in this demo, just a generic agent), these are the steps that happen:

 ### Step 1: The User Requests Copilot Use a Power App to Accomplish Something
-Much like how a user can tag a teams channel or other resources within Copilot, the user could in theory tag a Power App they have access to.
+Much like how a user can tag a teams channel or other resources within Copilot, the user can tag a Power Apps app to ask Copilot to use the app to fulfill a request.

-In the example above, the user is requesting that Copilot **use the "Contact Entry" app to save a new contact with first name 'Tim', last name 'Hanewich', email 'timhan@gmail.com', and phone number '9417774444'**.
+In the example above, the user is requesting that Copilot **use the "Contact Entry" app to save a new contact with first name 'Tim', last name 'Hanewich', email 'timhanewich@email.com', and phone number '94177743221'**.

 ### Step 2: Download App Schema
 Upon this being requested, a tool is called.
 This tool kicks off a multi-step process.